The College of Labor and Employment Lawyers and

 3. Students are required to confer or consult with a labor or employment law professor or practitioner on topics.

 4. Manuscripts must be the original work of a single author and may not have been written for paid employment.
-The manuscript may not be under review for publication anywhere at the time it is submitted to this competition and may not be submitted for publication anywhere between the date of its submission and August 15, 2022.
-If you have not heard from a College representative by August 15, 2022, you should contact the office to determine if you are eligible to submit your paper to another competition.
+The manuscript may not be under review for publication anywhere at the time it is submitted to this competition and may not be submitted for publication anywhere between the date of its submission and September 15, 2024.
+If you have not heard from a CLEL representative by September 15, 2024, you should contact the office to determine if you are eligible to submit your paper for publication elsewhere.

 5. The text should be in 12-point Times New Roman font, double-spaced on 8 ½ x 11 inch paper with one-inch margins on all sides.
 Footnotes should be in 12-point Times New Roman font, but can be single spaced.
 The manuscript, exclusive of the cover page, must be between 20 and 30 pages.
 Do not submit an abstract, endnotes, a table of contents, or table of cases.
 Articles must be submitted as two attachments, one in Microsoft Word and one in PDF format.